kill-o-zap/AMS_IZIV_keymorph/README_2.md

 ## Train Commands
 To initiate traning I used the following command below.
 Important parameters for training are log_interval and epochs, because the model saves the checkpoints of training when epochs%log_interval == 0.
 To get the checkpoint needed for registration these two parameters should be taken into the account.
 If not defined the following happens -> epochs = 2000, log_interval = 25.
 Some of the parameters are also used for registration (test) later on so they need to be remembered.
 Command --save_dir will create a folder or point to one if it is already made and in it save checpoints, images if a --visualize command is enabled and json file of all arguments for this traning session.
 In --save_dir the map where it will be saved can be changed, but for this example commands they should stay as they are.
+The line "tio.Mask(masking_method="mask")," in hyperparameters.py must be uncommented for the command to work.
 Below is the example, how to run `train.py`:

 ```bash